The Environmental Protection Authority (EPA) was established in 1971.

 - providing strategic advice to the Minister for Environment.

-More detail about the EPA, it's vision, mission and commitment can be found in the Strategic Plan 2013-2016, below.
+More detail about the EPA, it’s mission and commitment can be found in its Strategic Plan.

 The EPA meets to consider proposals and deal with other business each month.
 EPA members also travel within Western Australia to examine proposals in the field and to meet with proponents on-site.
 These site visits have been welcomed by proponents as an opportunity to meet with the EPA to discuss issues in a less formal setting.

-Relevant staff from the OEPA and other Government experts accompany the EPA.
-Whenever possible, EPA members take the opportunity to meet with key local stakeholders including local government, interest and conservation groups.
+Staff from the Department of Water and Environmental Regulation accompany the EPA.
+Whenever possible, EPA members take the opportunity to meet with key local stakeholders including local government, interest groups and conservation groups.

 Site visits are valuable in a number of ways: